 Opioid Addiction Treatment

-- Cognitive Behavioral Therapy to improve coping strategies and reduce negative thought patterns
+- Cognitive Behavioral Therapy (CBT) to improve coping strategies and reduce negative thought patterns

-- Motivational interviewing that helps patients find personal motivation and catalysts for change
+- Motivational interviewing (MI) that helps patients find personal motivation and catalysts for change

-- Integrated screenings and treatment for co-occurring mental health and personality disorders
+- Integrated screenings and treatment for co-occurring mental health disorders

 - Life skills tools like anger management, conflict resolution and chronic stress reduction